 Environmental groups have exhibited his photographs and named him a Friend of the Earth.
 The editors of a Massachusetts newspaper submitted his feature series on Saipan for a Pulitzer Prize.

-David specializes in investigative, environmental, nautical, military and travel writing/photography.
+When not working on his next novel, David specializes in investigative, environmental, nautical, military and travel writing/photography.
 Among this strengths: reporting on complex subjects with rapid turnover of copy and images; highly adept at digital photography and photo image workflow.
 His work also includes public relations and corporate marketing assignments and creation of annual reports.
 He is passionate about food, wine, cooking, travel, history and architecture.

 Publication credits include National Geographic, Sail, SAILING, Yankee, Canoe & Kayak, Soundings, Offshore, Cruising World, E – the Environmental Magazine, Firehouse, Professional Boatbuilder, Points East, Baseball America, Army Times, Environmental Quarterly, Northeast Boating, Practical Sailor, Chesapeake Bay Magazine, Power Cruising, Boat International, Boston Globe, Boston Business Journal, UPI, AP, Reuters, USA Today, Mass High Tech, Canada High Tech, Taste, Cape Cod Times, Restaurant Business, Paddlesports Business, Lawyer’s Monthly, and numerous daily and weekly newspapers throughout the United States.

 At the helm of a J-boat in Newport Harbor, Rhode Island.